applewil/daily/merge-sorted-arrays.md

 # Specification

-Given two sorted arrays A and B, merge B into A. Assume array A has exactly enough space to hold it's own elements and Array B's elements.
+Given two sorted arrays A and B, merge B into A. Assume array A has exactly enough space to hold it's own elements and array B's elements.

 ```
 A = [1, 3, 5, 6, 0, 0, 0]